-by DTW (Figure 8c).
-The average values over the whole domain, between times of 27 and 157 days, are summarised Table 1.
-The time-smoothing corotation produces average errors about a factor of 2.5 lower than backwards-in-time corotation.
-DTW provides nearly an order of magnitude further reduction in average errors from timesmoothing corotation.
+In order to visualize these differences more clearly, we also compute dV, the difference between the true state and the reconstruction.
+The linearly evolving solar wind is shown in Fig. 8.
+The large positive and negative dV values for the two corotation methods (Figs 8a and b, respectively) are almost completely removed by DTW (Fig. 8c).
+The average values over the whole domain, between times of 27 and 157 d, are summarized in Table 1.
+The time-smoothing corotation produces average errors about a factor of 2.5 lower than backward-intime corotation.
+DTW provides nearly an order-of-magnitude further reduction in average errors from time-smoothing corotation.

-Figure 9 shows dV for the nonlinearly evolving solar wind.
+Fig. 9 shows dV for the non-linearly evolving solar wind.
 For DTW, the errors are largely confined close to the high-speed stream front, whereas they are spread over a greater longitude range for the corotation methods.
-Table 1 shows that the time-smoothing corotation produces average errors about a factor of two lower than backwards-in-time corotation, with DTW providing a further factor of two reduction from time-smoothing corotation.
+Table 1 shows that the time-smoothing corotation produces average errors about a factor of 2 lower than backward-in-time corotation, with DTW providing a further factor of 2 reduction from time-smoothing corotation.

 It is instructive to look in more detail at the reconstructed V time series at locations distant from observations.
-Figure 10 shows time series reconstructed 180° ahead of Earth in its orbit (i.e., at the longitude furthest from available observations).
-For both the linear and nonlinear cases, corotation back in time (green lines) reproduces the correct general form of the solar wind structure, but with systematic timing and/or magnitude offsets in the high-speed streams.
+Fig. 10 shows the time series reconstructed 180° ahead of the Earth in its orbit (i.e. at the longitude farthest from available observations).
+For both the